FindMySchool LogoFindMySchool

 Because this is a school with a sixth form, destinations matter at two levels: post-16 options for Year 11 leavers, and post-18 outcomes for Year 13 leavers.

-For the 2023/24 leaver cohort (as recorded in the available dataset), 66% progressed to university, 9% to apprenticeships, 16% to employment, and 2% to further education.
+For the 2023/24 leaver cohort (as recorded in the available results), 66% progressed to university, 9% to apprenticeships, 16% to employment, and 2% to further education.
 These figures are helpful as a broad map of typical routes, and they suggest apprenticeships and direct employment are established outcomes alongside university progression.

 The school’s inspection evidence puts careers education in a strong light, noting high-quality careers information, advice and guidance, and a range of work experiences for sixth form students.
 It also references close relationships with local businesses, particularly in the engineering industry, which fits the local economy and can strengthen apprenticeship and employer-linked routes when done well.